Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 }
 ```

+NODE ATTRIBUTES HAS NO CONCEPT OF TYPE AND VALUES ARE REPRESENTED EXPLICITLY AS STRINGS!
+This sacrifices a bit storage efficiency but greatly simplifies serialization and parsing.
+They may have "types" but it's for annotation purpose only - real types are only evaluated during execution/interpretation/compilation time!

 Nodes do not need to explicitly be aware of their payloads/caches - those are stored in a separate section.

 ### Revisions